codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/extending-classes-the-player-class.md

 The `Deck` and `Hand` classes we have defined so far could be used for any card game; we have not yet implemented any of the rules specific to Crazy Eights.
 And that's probably a good thing, since it makes it easy to reuse these classes if we want to make another game in the future.

 But now it's time to implement the rules.
-We'll use two classes: `Player`, which encapsulates player strategy, and `Eights`, which creates and maintains the state of the game.
-Here is the beginning of the `Player` definition:
+Here is the beginning of the `Player` [  definition:](open_file code/ch14/Player.java panel=0 ref="public class Player" count=12)

 ```code